--3.4.1 MARKETING STRATEGIES--

 You must tell the customer they can cancel their order up to 14 days after their order is delivered.
 They do not need to give a reason for canceling.

-Give an example of how the following THREE legal controls impact OFS's promotional activities.
+Give an example of how the following THREE legal controls impact your school's promotional activities.
+I have done the first for you!

 RISING INCOMES IN DEVELOPING COUNTRIES has resulted in HIGHER INCOMES meaning HIGHER DEMAND for CONSUMER GOODS including IMPORTS which provides new sales opportunities.